We may earn money or products from the companies mentioned in this post. Please click my disclosure policy to learn more.

 TriceraTop Spin is essentially Dumbo with dinosaurs, only less iconic.
 The little kids who are too short for some of the other rides will definitely enjoy it.
 It did spin faster than I would anticipate, squeaking out some cool points.

 Tip: Check the showtimes in the schedule.
-It doesn’t run as often as Lion King or Nemo, making it more challenging to fit into the day.
+It doesn’t run as often as Lion King, making it more challenging to fit into the day.
 The theater is also outdoors, so if it’s hot, just be prepared.

 Kali River Rapids (38″ Height Requirement)